 Poland's current account deficit fell to EUR 4.73 billion at the end of the Q1 2022, against a revised deficit of EUR 7.40 billion recorded at the end of the Q1, according to central bank figures released on Friday.

 Poland's unemployment may slightly increase in the coming months, the family and labour minister has said in a comment to Eurostat data.

 Poland's seasonally adjusted unemployment rate remained unchanged from the previous month at 2.6 percent in August 2022, Eurostat, the EU's statistical office, reported on Friday.

-Poland's average corporate gross wage rose by 5.7 percent year on year to PLN 5,164.53 (EUR 1208.50) in March.
-In monthly terms, the wage grew by 4.3 percent, the Central Statistical Office (GUS) announced on Wednesday.
+Poland's average corporate gross monthly wage rose by 10.8 percent year on year to PLN 6,196.99 (EUR 1,274) in the first half of 2022, the Central Statistical Office (GUS) said on Friday.

 Prices of consumer goods and services (Consumer Price Index, CPI) increased by 17.2 percent year on year and by 1.6 percent month on month in September 2022, the Central Statistical Office (GUS) reported in a flash estimate on Friday.